Manage models

 juju models

-Migrate a model within JIMM
+Migrate a model within JAAS

 This document briefly covers how to migrate a model between two controllers within JAAS.